 - The club is void of systems for training referees, coaches, and volunteers and the owner finds themself filling in void roles or allowing the quality of the positions to slide.

 - Over time, the local club owner begins to burn out and/or life circumstances cause them to reconsider their time investment and worthiness of running a floorball club.

 - The owner concludes that they can no longer sustain the pace of the lifestyle and club workload.

-- The club often folds.
+- The club often becomes stale or folds.